-The time duration of this contract is twelve months starting from the date of its signature.
+The time duration of this contract is ten months starting from the date of its signature.
 The contract deliverables and timeline of their submission should be carried out in conformity to the following table:

-Deliverables Deadlines Deliverable 1: Work plan and Timeline Detailed work plan and timeline developed.
-One week after the contract signature Production of 1 document (word) detailing the work plan and timeline.
-3.5 Deliverable 2: Available national, SPA/RAC, and other relevant sub-regional and regional data on CIs on Mediterranean monk seal Available datasets on the IMAP CI 3, 4 and 5 with regards to marine Mediterranean monk seal compiled from Contracting Parties, SPA/RAC database and other relevant regional organizations/databases.
-One month from the date of the contract signature
+Deliverables Details Duration of the tasks Deadlines Deliverable 1: Work plan and Timeline Production of 1 document (word) detailing the work plan and timeline.
+Detailed work plan and timeline developed.
+Seven days Seven days after the contract signature Deliverable 2: Available data on CIs on cetaceans Production of Excel files Available datasets on the IMAP CI 3, 4 and 5 with regards to cetaceans Twenty-one days One month from the date of the contract signature

-Production of Excel files Deliverable 3: Draft assessment of the IMAP Cls based on data available and first draft of the 2023 MED QSR biodiversity chapter (Annex 3) related to Mediterranean monk seal and in line with UNEP guidelines Production of a (Word format) document in English Elaborate the assessment of the IMAP CIs 3, 4 and 5 with regards to Mediterranean monk seal based on the complied available data and prepare the first draft of the biodiversity chapter of the 2023 MED QSR following the agreed upon MED QSR template (Cf. Annex 3) in coordination with SPA/RAC, the other Biodiversity experts working on the development of the 2023 MED QSR, the CU and the other MAP Components.
-Four months from the date of the contract signature Deliverable 4: Meetings of the OWG and elaboration of the second draft and in line with UNEP guidelines Contribute to and facilitate the discussion of the OWG meetings on the draft assessment report (the meetings of the OWG are foreseen for the period between October to January 2023) Seven months from the date of the contract signature Production of a (Word format) document in English Elaborate the second draft of assessment report that takes into consideration the OWG comments and discussions Deliverable 5: Elaborate the final draft of the biodiversity chapter of 2023 MED QSR related to Mediterranean monk seal. and in line with UNEP guidelines Production of a (Word format) document in English Provide the final draft of the chapter of 2023 MED QSR on IMAP CIs 3, 4 and 5 related to Mediterranean monk seal following the comments raised by Contracting Parties to the Barcelona Convention presented during the governance meetings (i.e., CORMON, SPA/BD Focal Points, EcAp Coordination Group and MAP Focal Points) Twelve months from the date of contract signature
+Deliverable 3: Draft assessment of the IMAP CIs based on data available and first draft of the 2023 MED QSR biodiversity chapter (Annex 3) related to cetaceans and in line with UNEP guidelines Production of a (Word format) document in English Elaborate the assessment of the IMAP CIs 3, 4 and 5 with regards to cetaceans based on the available data (ASI database) and prepare the first draft of the biodiversity chapter of the 2023 MED QSR following the agreed upon MED QSR template (Cf. Annex 3) in coordination with SPA/RAC, the other Biodiversity experts working on the development of the 2023 MED QSR, the CU and the other MAP Components. one month Two months from the date of the contract signature Deliverable 4:Meeting of the CORMON(February 2023, tbc)and elaboration of thesecond draft and in linewith UNEP guidelinesProduction of a (Wordformat) document inEnglish Contribute to the CORMON meeting (February 2023, tbc) and present the work.
+Elaborate the second draft of assessment report that takes into consideration the CORMON meeting (February 2023, tbc) comments and discussions Two months Four months from the date of the contract signature Deliverable 5: Elaborate the final draft of the biodiversity chapter of 2023 MED QSR related to cetaceans. and in line with UNEP guidelines Production of a (Word format) document in English Provide the final draft of the chapter of 2023 MED QSR on IMAP CIs 3, 4 and 5 related to cetaceans following the comments raised by Contracting Parties to the Barcelona Convention presented during the governance meetings (i.e., SPA/BD Focal Points (23-25 May 2023), integrated CORMON (28-29 June 2023) EcAp Coordination Group and MAP Focal Points (11-15 September 2023)) Three months Ten months from the date of contract signature